 The final component deals with examining the outcomes of a decision, comparing the changes that have occurred because of the implementation of some course of action, whether instructional or something else.
-It requires educators to compare pre and post results, monitor for student and classroom changes, and reconsider the original issue that was posed.
+It requires educators to compare pre and post-results, monitor for student and classroom changes, and reconsider the original issue that was posed.

-The component is not seen as the end of the inquiry cycle but rather that data-informed decision making is an iterative process.
-It may require another pass through the inquiry process before a successful outcome has been accomplished. hen evaluating decision outcomes, data consumers should intentionally and thoughtfully consider how implicit bias and cultural differences may be impacting the outcome and if there are ways to put in place controls to mitigate data inequity.
+The component is not seen as the end of the inquiry cycle.
+Data-informed decision-making is an iterative process.
+It may require another pass through the inquiry process before a successful outcome has been accomplished.
+When evaluating decision outcomes, data consumers should intentionally and thoughtfully consider how implicit bias and cultural differences may be impacting the outcome and if there are ways to put in place controls to mitigate data inequity.